nanthony007/nanthony007/README.md

 ## Info

-Apart from coding, I also have a blog - you can find my articles on [Medium](https://medium.com/@nanthony007).
+Apart from coding, I have started a blog, you can find my articles on [Medium](https://medium.com/@nanthony007).

 I also have a personal [website](https://nanthony007.github.io/)